icgc-argo-workflows/dna-seq-processing-tools/README.md

    to point to tool's development branch.
 6. Create PR for review when ready.
 7. Review and update as needed until all tests (Travis + local tests) pass and PR approved.
 8. Merge feature branch to master, and delete the branch.
-9. When ready for a new release, create a new release from the current master branch, use the same tag as the tool development branch, eg `score-download.0.1.4`.
+Create a new release from the current master branch, use the same tag as the tool development branch that was just merged and deleted, eg `score-download.0.1.4`.
 10. Note that if the work involves changing the sharded base docker (ie, /docker/Dockerfile) with new or updated installed dependencies all tools that use the base docker should be updated individually going through the above process.